Illinois to Florida Car Shipping

 State Insights

-Florida requires vehicle registration within 30 days of residency and has different insurance requirements including Personal Injury Protection coverage unlike Illinois.
+Florida requires vehicle registration within 30 days of arrival and operates under different insurance laws with no-fault coverage and higher minimum liability requirements than Illinois.

 What Sherpa’s Customers are Saying